 The argument that sometimes in the past people were wrong about personhood so they are probably wrong about the personhood of a 6 week old is a specious argument.
 (Roughly the argument of one commenter.)
-Of course nothing I say will change anyone’s mind, especially if their salaries depend upon believing the opposite.
+Of course, nothing I say will change anyone’s mind, especially if their salaries depend upon believing the opposite.
 But the fact is that the vast majority of contemporary moral philosophers reject the anti-abortion position just as they reject the anti-homosexual position.
-This should give pro-lifers interested in the most rational position pause.
+This should give pause to pro-lifers interested in the most rational position.

 So many really important things to worry about—like actual people.